Articles of Confederation

-The Articles of Confederation and Perpetual Union was an agreement among the 13 states of the United States, formerly the Thirteen Colonies, that served as the nation's first frame of government.
-It was approved after much debate (between July 1776 and November 1777) by the Second Continental Congress on November 15, 1777, and sent to the states for ratification.
-The Articles of Confederation came into force on March 1, 1781, after ratification by all the states.
-A guiding principle of the Articles was to establish and preserve the independence and sovereignty of the states.
-The weak central government established by the Articles received only those powers which the former colonies had recognized as belonging to king and parliament.
-The document provided clearly written rules for how the states' league of friendship, known as the Perpetual Union, would be organized.
+The Articles of Confederation, officially the Articles of Confederation and Perpetual Union, was an agreement and early body of law in the Thirteen Colonies, which served as the nation's first frame of government during the American Revolution.
+It was debated by the Second Continental Congress at present-day Independence Hall in Philadelphia between July 1776 and November 1777, was finalized by the Congress on November 15, 1777, and came into force on March 1, 1781, after being ratified by all 13 colonial states.

+A central and guiding principle of the Articles was the establishment and preservation of the independence and sovereignty of the original 13 states.
+The Articles consciously established a weak confederal government, affording it only those powers the former colonies recognized as belonging to the British Crown and Parliament during the colonial era.
+The document provided clearly written rules for how the states' league of friendship, known as the Perpetual Union, was to be organized.